oracle-livelabs/adb/shared/adb-auto-indexing/report/report.md

     ![Report summary](./images/summary.png)

-You might see some differences in your report because the results depend on measured workload performance and relative SQL performance may change over time.
+You might see some differences in your report because the results depend on measured workload performance, and relative SQL performance may change over time.

 In the report above, we can see: